Effective starting: November 9, 2020

 You’ll see the word “services” a lot throughout this page.
-That refers to all websites owned or operated by Atlassian (such as Atlassian.com, HipChat.com, Bitbucket.org, and any related websites, sub-domains and pages) as well as any hosted services operated by Atlassian (such as Bitbucket, HipChat, and Atlassian Cloud offerings).
+That refers to all websites owned or operated by Atlassian, and any related websites, sub-domains and pages, as well as any cloud services operated by Atlassian.

 Use your judgment, and let’s be kind to each other so we can keep creating great things.
 You can find all the legal fine print at the bottom of this page.

 - Compromising the integrity of our systems.
 This could include probing, scanning, or testing the vulnerability of any system or network that hosts our services.
 This prohibition does not apply to security assessments expressly permitted by Atlassian

 - Tampering with, reverse-engineering, or hacking our services, circumventing any security or authentication measures, or attempting to gain unauthorized access to the services, related systems, networks, or data

 - Modifying, disabling, or compromising the integrity or performance of the services or related systems, network or data

 - Deciphering any transmissions to or from the servers running the services